charkost/popme/README.md

 # Popme

-Open pages in browser through terminal
+Open pages in browser through the terminal.

 ## Installation